abhiTronix/vidgear/docs/gears/pigear/params.md

 ## **`framerate`**

-This parameter sets the framerate of the source.
+This parameter controls the framerate of the source.

-!!! info "For more information read [here ➶](https://picamera.readthedocs.io/en/release-1.13/api_camera.html#picamera.PiCamera.framerate)"

 **Data-Type:** integer/float